chihlinwei/ArgentinaSSP126/tutorials/tute2.md

 The following maps and violin plots illustrate when climate changes exceed two times the historical standard deviation (or the year when the value of climate change hazards \> 2).
-We use two times the standard deviation because in a roughly normal data set, values within one standard deviation of the mean account for about 68% of the set, while values within two standard deviations account for about 95%.
+We use two times of the standard deviation because in a roughly normal data set, values within one standard deviation of the mean account for about 68% of the set, while values within two standard deviations account for about 95%.